 At Kettering Science Academy we welcome all external partners input into the careers pathway of our young people.
-If you are interested in offering support and want to find out more, please make contact with our careers consultants Julie Thompson and Helen Featherstone or our school careers lead Kirsty Farrar, whose details can be found on the careers contact page.
+If you are interested in offering support and want to find out more, please make contact with our careers consultant Julie Thompson or our school careers lead Kirsty Farrar, whose details can be found on the careers contact page.

 Why you should consider working with the school and our young people: